evanshortiss/sns-mobile/README.md

 # Maintainer(s)

-I no longer use this and haven't got the capacity to maintain it.
+**I no longer use this and haven't got the capacity to maintain it.
+If you'd like to be a maintainer of this library please get in touch.**

-If you'd like to be a maintainer of this library please get in touch.
+A current active fork is available at https://github.com/kalisio/sns-mobile (have a look to https://github.com/evanshortiss/sns-mobile/issues/34 for some details).

 # SNS Mobile Push